-A. Environment - Will the Sub-project: 1 involve construction of new building with \geq 8,000 m2 floor area or \geq 12 m height?
+A. Environment - Will the Sub-project: 1 involve construction of new building with \ge 8,000 m2 floor area or \ge 12 m height?
 2 Involve other activities require Environmental Assessment by Sub-Decree on EIA?
 3 Harvest or exploit a significant amount of natural resources such as trees, wood for fuel or water?

-4 Be located within or nearby environmentally sensitive areas, protected areas • (e or intact natural forests, mangroves, wetlands or threatened species?)
+4 Be located within or nearby environmentally sensitive areas, protected areas (e.g. intact natural forests, mangroves, wetlands or threatened species?)